Direct payments

 - any services provided directly by a local authority

-- replace NHS Services, housing, DSS benefits or Independent Living Fund payments
+- replace NHS Services, housing, Department for Social Security (DSS) benefits or Independent Living Fund payments

 - paying for household bills